Fahim0729/SQL-Supply-Chain-Analytics--Product-Performance-Brand-Value-Supplier-Trends/README.md

 ---

-## 📋 Business Questions & SQL Solutions
+## 📋 Business Questions & SQL Functions

 The questions have been solved using SQL queries, and the SQL functions applied to solve them are listed below:

 ### 📌 Q1.
 Brand Inventory Value Analysis
 **Identify brands with significant restocking activity (>50 units) in the second half of 2025 (July-December) and analyze their average shelf inventory value to optimize supply chain planning for next year.**

 🔹 SQL Functions: SUM(), AVG(), JOIN, BETWEEN, WHERE, GROUP BY, HAVING

 ### 📌 Q2.
 Product Sales Velocity
 **Identify the top 5 products by total quantity sold and categorize them as High, Medium, or Low velocity to understand sales performance trends.**

 🔹 SQL Functions: CTEs, JOIN, RANK(), ORDER BY, CASE

 ### 📌 Q3.
 Supplier Restocking Trend Analysis
 **Identify the top 3 suppliers with the largest positive change in received quantity by comparing their most recent delivery to their previous delivery, to understand suppliers with significant restocking trends.**

 🔹 SQL Functions: Subquery, JOIN, LAG, ROW_NUMBER, RANK, ROUND, Filtering Logic